LuyandaP/Hopital-System/README.md

 # Hopital-System
-Allow you to track prescriptions and and dosages
+Allow you to track prescriptions and dosages